INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Primer: Physics of Acoustic Propagation in Lossy Media

 Real acoustic environments are inherently lossy.
 As the sound propagates, amplitudes decay due to absorption and scattering (\emph{attenuation}) and phases evolve at frequency-dependent speeds (\emph{dispersion}).
 Crucially, these two effects are not independent artifacts - attenuation and dispersion are \emph{inherently linked}.
 In any linear, time-invariant medium, the way amplitude varies with frequency determines how phase varies with frequency (and vice versa); one cannot be chosen independently of the other.
 This coupling is formalized by the Kramers--Kronig (KK) relation~\cite{odonnell1981kramers}.
 Practically, this matters because past models fit only amplitude decay which, by construction, miss the paired frequency-dependent phase response that a real medium must exhibit.

-\paragraph{Kramers--Kronig relations.} The Kramers--Kronig relations express that the phase-bearing and amplitude-bearing parts of the medium’s correction to wavenumber as Hilbert-transform.
+\textbf{Kramers--Kronig relations.} The Kramers–Kronig relations imply that attenuation and phase delay are coupled; the real and imaginary parts of the wavenumber correction form a Hilbert-transform pair.
 Physically, they ensure that no component of the response can occur before its excitation, i.e., \textit{causality}.
 In acoustics, frequency-dependent propagation is written via a complex wavenumber \( k(\omega)=k_0(\omega)+\delta(\omega),\;\;k_0(\omega)=\omega/v, \) where \(\delta(\omega)=\mathrm{Re}\,[\delta(\omega)]+j\,\mathrm{Im}\,[\delta(\omega)]\) captures medium-induced modifications.
 The KK relations impose

-\paragraph{Complex attenuation fields.} We operationalize this principle by predicting, at each spatial point, a \emph{complex attenuation} that separates amplitude loss and phase modification: $\delta(f,\mathbf{x})=\sigma(f,\mathbf{x})+j\,\beta(f,\mathbf{x}) ,$ where \(\sigma\!\ge\!0\) is the absorption coefficient and \(\beta\) encodes dispersion-induced phase-velocity deviation.
+\textbf{Complex attenuation fields.} We operationalize this principle by predicting, at each spatial point, a \emph{complex attenuation} that separates amplitude loss and phase modification: $\delta(f,\mathbf{x})=\sigma(f,\mathbf{x})+j\,\beta(f,\mathbf{x}) ,$ where \(\sigma\!\ge\!0\) is the absorption coefficient and \(\beta\) encodes dispersion-induced phase-velocity deviation.
 The KK-consistency is maintained through the Kramers–Kronig consistency regularizer explained in~\ref{subsec:Spectral_Supervision}.

 \paragraph{Physically consistent volume rendering.} Once \(\delta\) is known locally, its effects \emph{accumulate} along a path as multiplicative transmittance and additive phase.
 For a small segment of length \(\Delta u\),